hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

     - Can the system be self-automated without you being there all the time?
 - Fastlane business patterns:
   - Internet business
-    - Subscription-based: x-as-a-service (Netflix)
+    - Subscription-based: x-as-a-service (Netflix).
-    - Content-based: provide content for free consumption and sell advertising (Spotify)
+    - Content-based: provide content for free consumption and sell advertising (Spotify).
-    - Lead generation: provide a service while bringing fragmented industries togethe
+    - Lead generation: provide a service while bringing fragmented industries together.
-    - Social network: spin-off of content system but pull people into group and tribes instead
+    - Social network: spin-off of content system but pull people into group and tribes instead.
-    - Brokerage system: bring buyers and sells together and facilities transaction (PayPal, eBay)
+    - Brokerage system: bring buyers and sells together and facilities transaction (PayPal, eBay).
-    - Advertising: similar to brokerage but also runs ads
+    - Advertising: similar to brokerage but also runs ads.
-    - E-commerce: online marketplace (Amazon)
+    - E-commerce: online marketplace (Amazon).
-  - Innovation
+  - Innovation.
     - Manufacture + distribution.
     - Not about inventing something completely new but taking something and improving it (vokda in a new colorful bottle).
     - Writing a book is not a business, selling the book is.
-  - Intentional iteration - basically repeat a success, a chaining or a franchise
+  - Intentional iteration - basically repeat a success, a chaining or a franchise.
 - Opportunity is rarely about some blockbuster breakthrough but as simple as an unmet need:
-  - Solution to an inconvenience
+  - Solution to an inconvenience.
-  - Simplification
+  - Simplification.
-  - Comfort
+  - Comfort.
-  - Better service
+  - Better service.
-  - Fixing pain
+  - Fixing pain.
 - Common phrases to spot a possible opportunity:
   - "I hate..."
   - "I don’t like..."